FarmBot-Docs/farmbot-software/v15/app/logs.md

 ![log verbosity menu](_images/log_verbosity_menu.png)

 # Logs settings menu
-You can customize whether or not FarmBot sends some types of logs or not by using the options in the <i class='fa fa-cog'></i> menu.
-Each option is described in the tooltip shown when the <span class="fb-tooltip"><i class='fa fa-question'></i></span> icon is clicked.
+You can customize whether or not FarmBot sends some types of logs or not by using the options in the (cog) menu.
+Each option is described in the tooltip shown when the (?) icon is clicked.

 ![log settings menu](_images/log_settings_menu.png)